-ilter rule ? × General Actions QoS Stations Service Quality of Service ? × The Quality-Of-Service table describes an ar amount of minimal bandwidths, fragmentation reduction of PMTU actions, which assure, th matching packets are routed preferred.
-Conditions Conditions Action only for default route (i.e. internet) Action only for DiffServ-CP: AF 2 2 x Action only for send packets Action only for received packets - Add 💦  Edit Action Grant minimum bandwidth kbit 0 per second Per connection Global Fragmentation of other packets Max.Packetsize: Bytes Reduction of PMTU PMTU: Bytes •
+ilter rule ? × General Actions QoS Stations Service Quality of Service Quality of Service The Quality-Of-Service table describes an ar amount of minimal bandwidths, fragmentation reduction of PMTU actions, which assure, th matching packets are routed preferred.
+Actions Action Grant minimum bandwidth kbit 0 per second Per connection Global Fragmentation of other packets Max.Packetsize: Bytes Reduction of PMTU PMTU: Bytes •

 According to your selection of the DSCP type (BE, CS, AF, EF) the valid values can be adjusted in additional drop down lists.
 Alternatively, the DSCP decimal value can be entered directly.
-A table listing valid values can be found under 'What is DiffServ?' $\rightarrow$ page 220.
+A table listing valid values can be found under 'What is DiffServ?' \rightarrow page 230.